chef/monitoring-integration-automate/data-dog/DataDog-Dashboard-Setup-and-Configuration.md

 **Chef Automate Status and Infra Server Status:**

-* network.http.can_connect; with conditions for Success: cutoff_min --> some_value and Failure: clamp_min --> some_value

-* e.g. Automate and Infra-server service level health can be seen like this:
+* network.http.can_connect; with conditions for Success: cutoff_min --> some_value and Failure: clamp_min --> some_value.
+For example, Automate and Infra-server service level health can be seen like this:

   ![Automate and server services health](Images/automate-server-services-health.png)